ianheggie-oaf/scraper_utils/README.md

 Contributing
 ------------

-Bug reports and pull requests are welcome on GitHub at https://github.com/ianheggie-oaf/scraper_utils
+Bug reports and pull requests with working tests are welcome on [GitHub](https://github.com/ianheggie-oaf/scraper_utils)

 CHANGELOG.md is maintained by the author aiming to follow https://github.com/vweevers/common-changelog